 - Care teams get to patients' homes with speed and efficiency.

-Coordination should happen where clinical decisions are made—not after the fact.
+These launches represent a shift in mindset: coordination should happen where clinical decisions are made – not after the fact.

 Automation and AI: Moving from Tools to Teammates